 The letter M below the right arm of the cross stands for Mary’s presence at Jesus’s death on the cross and her close connection with the saving mission of her Son.
 As Saint John Paul stated, it symbolizes the line from Holy Scripture: standing near the cross of Jesus were his mother, and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
 When Jesus saw his mother and the disciple whom he loved standing beside her, he said to his mother, “Woman, here is your son.”
 Then he said to the disciple, “Here is your mother.”
 (John 19-25-27)

 St John Paul chose as his motto the Latin phrase Totus Tuus, which means “totally yours” which reflects his personal devotion to the Mother of God and his consecration to Jesus through Mary.

 He writes: ““I came to understand that true devotion to the Mother of God is actually Christ-centred, indeed, it is very profoundly rooted in the Mystery of the Blessed Trinity, and the mysteries of the Incarnation and Redemption.”

 By choosing his motto, as a school we will strive to foster in our students a personal relationship with Jesus, to help them appreciate the special role Mary played in God’s plan to bring his Son into this world for our salvation, and to show how true devotion to her guides us to her Son.
 May our students live out their dedication to God by giving of themselves for their fellow human beings.

 We ask you for your continued prayers and support.

-Mr. DesLauriers’ preparatory work as principal got underway 1st September 2017, a full year before the new St. John Paul II Academy will open its doors to welcome the inaugural class of grade 8 students on 5 September 2018.
+Mr. DesLauriers’ preparatory work as principal got underway 1st September 2017, a full year before the new St. John Paul II Academy opened its doors to welcome the inaugural class of grade 8 students on 5 September 2018.